This programme has a strong emphasis on developing skills and knowledge that can be applied in professional settings.

 This programme provides you with a range of knowledge and skills to prepare you for a variety of career paths

-Much of the general research skills taught in the programme, such as quantitative analysis and scientific reporting, are transferable to other areas of research as well.
+Much of the general research skills taught in the programme, such as quantitative analysis and scientific reporting, are transferrable to other areas of research as well.
 The programme can be taken as a stand-alone master's degree, but also provides an ideal preparation for PhD study.